Katapult Firmware

 2e8a:0003device, try re-entering flashing mode -

-Due to system version differences, it may display other names.
+Due to system version issues, it may display a different name.
 If

 -

-- Please note that the host computer must have internet access to install.
+- Please note that the host machine needs internet access to install

-- The host computer needs to execute the following command to download the firmware package.
+- The host machine needs to execute the following command to download the firmware package

-cd && git clone https://github.com/FengHua741/FLY_Katapult.git- If the firmware package has already been downloaded, it is recommended to update it before proceeding with the remaining steps.
+cd && git clone https://cnb.cool/3dmellow/FLY-Firmware.git- If the firmware package has already been downloaded, it is recommended to update it before proceeding with the remaining operations

 -

-Below is the command to flash the 500K CAN rate firmware:
+Below is the flash command for 500K CAN rate firmware

-Below is the command to flash the 1M CAN rate firmware:
+Below is the flash command for 1M CAN rate firmware

 -